sehlen-bsi/botan-docs/docs/testspec/src/02_cert_store.rst

    |                      | #.
 Check if certificate can be found in the store by using the built     |
    |                      |    hash.                                                                 |
    +----------------------+--------------------------------------------------------------------------+

-**Remark from review of 3.12.0:** No substantial change in the test code addressed here.
-The test vectors under `src/tests/data/x509/certstor/` have not changed.

 System Certificate Store
 ------------------------